 Criteria Report: This is the most granular report.
-It takes a closer look at how each target criteria has performed during a period of time.
-So what percentage of users reached were a particular age or used an iOS phone.
+It takes a closer look at how each target criteria have performed during a period of time.
+So, what percentage of users reached were a particular age or used an iOS phone.

 With the Criteria report the more targeted you get the more information that will display in this report i.e. if you’re targeting both female and male users than select both rather than the all option so that the report splits them out.
 This report is helpful in helping to evaluate every one of your targets and user attributes to see if there are tweaks you could make to help improve performance.
 Make adjustments, re-launch and evaluate again.

 Health Report: This report focuses on the missed opportunities of your campaign.
 It shows the campaigns servicing status, auction summary report, stale ad, optimiser status, daily spending target and budget consumption.